theemperor66/noticehub/README.md

 scroll when content exceeds their height.

 You can also process example HTML emails directly from the "Notifications" page.
-Selecting a demo email shows a small preview and the file can be sent to the backend through `/api/v1/process-html-email` for full LLM processing.
-Several sample provider emails are available in `scripts/demo_emails`.
+Selecting a sample provider email shows a small preview and the file can be sent to the backend through `/api/v1/process-html-email` for full LLM processing.
+Several realistic example emails from service providers are available in `scripts/demo_emails`.

 An API endpoint `/api/v1/email-config` is available for retrieving and updating email configuration when running against the real backend.